thestrongchin/Number-Guessing-Game/README.md

 ## 4.2: Buffer Clearing
 In this project, buffer clearing was required for character error detection, because in the case the user accidentally inputs a character, the buffer can be cleared so no issues arise.

+## 4.3: Multi-File system

-## 4.3: Functions
+## 4.4: Functions
 Functions were needed in this project, as I used the multi-file system.
 I declared the functions in the game.c file so they could function.
 I wrote what the functions did in game.c, and then called them in game.h.
 Almost everything in the game was in a function, except for the game restart.

-## 4.4: